Saskatoon police release audio recording of call from missing woman's phone

 "This voice has been confirmed, not to be Megan's also briefly here, a male voice to our calling at 3:33 a.m. in the morning for a cab to pick them up in the 700 block of Weldon Avenue," Obst said during a Zoom media conference..

-According to Obst, the pair were picked up by the cab and taken to an apartment at 120 Avenue P South.
+According to Obst, the pair were picked up by the cab and taken a few blocks north to an apartment at 120 Avenue P South.

 Obst asked anyone who recognizes either voice call police at 306-975-8300 and ask to speak to a major crimes investigator.